A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 That idea was first considered by California in 2016 (via legislation and a 1332 waiver submission to the federal government; the 1332 waiver would have needed federal approval in order to allow undocumented immigrants to use California’s exchange).
 But in January 2017, just two days before Donald Trump’s first inauguration, California withdrew its waiver proposal, citing concerns that the Trump administration might use information from Covered California to deport undocumented immigrants.

-But other states are now making this idea a reality:
+But other states have made this idea a reality:

-• Colorado debuted a program in the fall of 2022 that allows undocumented immigrants to enroll in qualified health plans via a separate platform (instead of using the state-run exchange), so federal permission was not required.
+• Colorado debuted a program (Omnisalud) in the fall of 2022 that allows undocumented immigrants to enroll in qualified health plans via a separate platform (instead of using the state-run exchange), so federal permission was not required.
 Colorado provided subsidies to the first 10,000 people who enrolled through that platform and reached that number within the first several weeks the program was available.
-For 2024, Colorado increased the number of subsidy-eligible spots to 11,000 and filled all of them within the first two days of open enrollment.13 For 2025, the number of subsidy-eligible spots grew to 12,000.14 But funding for the program is being reduced significantly for 2026, so subsidies will shrink and/or fewer subsidized spots will be available.15
+For 2024, Colorado increased the number of subsidy-eligible spots to 11,000 and filled all of them within the first two days of open enrollment.12 For 2025, the number of subsidy-eligible spots grew to 12,000.13 But funding for the program was reduced significantly for 2026, so only 6,700 subsidized spots were available.14 And starting in 2027, there will be a $15/month fee to enroll in Omnisalud.15

-• Washington state received federal approval to allow undocumented immigrants to enroll in coverage through the state-run exchange starting in the fall of 2023 (for 2024 coverage).
-State-funded subsidies are available for undocumented enrollees, but no federal subsidies.16
+• Washington state received federal approval (via a 1332 waiver) to allow undocumented immigrants to enroll in coverage through the state-run exchange starting in the fall of 2023 (for 2024 coverage).
+State-funded subsidies are available for undocumented enrollees, but no federal subsidies.16 However, Washington plans to end the 1332 waiver early, at the end of 2026.17

 How many undocumented immigrants are uninsured?

-According to a recent KFF analysis, undocumented immigrants are significantly more likely to be uninsured than U.S. citizens: as of 2023, about 50% of undocumented immigrants were uninsured, versus about 8% of citizens.
+According to a recent KFF analysis, undocumented immigrants are significantly more likely to be uninsured than U.S. citizens: as of 2023, almost half of undocumented immigrants were uninsured, versus about 6% of adults who had been born in the U.S.3

 So about half of the undocumented immigrant population has some form of health insurance coverage.
 KFF’s Larry Levitt noted that “some are buying non-group, but I’d agree that it’s primarily employer coverage.”
 Undocumented immigrants also have the option to enroll in student health plans and individual (i.e., non-group) plans purchased off-exchange.
 (On-exchange, enrollees are required to provide proof of legal immigration status, but that is not the case off-exchange.)